|400 (32 skyboxes) (VIP seats)

 Before 1993 the club resided some 500 meters away, at Cold Blow Lane.
 Previous ground was also called The Den.
 That’s why for first years of the new one’s existence fans simply called it “The New Den” to make a distinction between the two.
 Old Den could be filled with nearly 50,000 fans, but only one out of ten had a seat.
 Millwall decided converting the terraces into seating wasn’t viable and decided to build from scratch in the vicinity.

-Today’s Den accommodates barely above 20,000 with average attendances slightly above half of the ground.
+Today’s Den accommodates almost 20,000 with average attendances slightly above half of the ground.
 Initial plan was to raise a stadium for up to 30,000 people, but insufficient funding made the club go with a less ambitious plan.
 The venue has good rail connection, but there is no open parking around it, making it hardly accessible by car on matchdays.

 London: Millwall crisis postponed, for now

 Did pressure work?
 For the third time Lewisham Council postponed the vote on CPO around Millwall stadium.
 It’s now expected in February.